Table of contents

 There are no universal thresholds for these metrics as interpretation requires some understanding of the sample and gene panel used.
 Researchers should have some understanding of how many cells are expected given the tissue size and type.
 Here are some important considerations for interpreting key metrics:

 - Median transcripts per cell and decoded transcript density will depend on tissue type and the selected gene panel (e.g., a 300-gene panel will have more transcripts than a 50-gene panel).

-- Number of cells detected will depend on tissue type and the size of the ROI selected on instrument in the analysis.
+- The number of cells detected will depend on tissue type and the size of the region of interest (ROI) selected on the instrument in the analysis.